 COUPAYE, L. (2009).
 What’s the matter with technology?
 Long (and short) yams, materialization and technology in Nyamikum village, Maprik district, Papua New Guinea.
 Australian Journal of Anthropology, 20(1), 93-111.

 EDGERTON, D. (2006).
 The Shock of the Old.
 Technology and Global History since 1900.
 London, England: Profile.

 SIGAUT, F. (1985).
 More (and enough) on technology!
 History and Technology, 2(2), 115-132.

 SIMONDON, G. (1958/2017).
 On the Mode of Existence of Technical Objects.
 Minneapolis, MN: Univocal Publishing.

-This edition will be published on January 2021.
-Interested authors should send their manuscripts through www.revistadisena.uc.cl no later than April 15, 2020.
-Potential revisions and modifications after the review process will be carried out during August 2020.
+This edition will be published in January 2021.
+Interested authors should send their manuscripts through www.revistadisena.uc.cl no later than May 15, 2020.
+Potential revisions and modifications after the review process will be carried out during June 2020.

 The manuscripts must contain 3,500 - 4,000 words.
 Authors should provide an abstract (140 words max.) and five keywords, as well as a brief biography (150 words.)
 Citations and references must follow the APA style.